 The Mosquito Magnet is a mosquito trap designed to reduce mosquito populations in a large outdoor area.
-The device uses 3 powerful methods of capturing mosquitos: carbon dioxide attractant, octenol attractant, and counterflow.
+The device uses three powerful methods of capturing mosquitos: carbon dioxide attractant, octenol attractant, and counterflow.

-This article covers what the Mosquito Magnet is, how it works, how effective it is, and everything else you could want to know about how to use and maintain the device!
+Does it really work, and if so, how?
+This article covers what the Mosquito Magnet is, how it works, how effective it is, and everything you need to know about how to use and maintain the device.

 What is the Mosquito Magnet?

 Mosquitos have evolved for millions of years to hone in on their prey, suck their blood, and reproduce.
-In order to find a human, mosquitos search the environment for signs that humans are close.
-They smell the air for signs of carbon dioxide (CO2) – which humans are actively breathing out in large quantities.
+To find a human, mosquitos search the environment for signs that humans are close.
+They smell the air for signs of carbon dioxide (CO2), which humans actively exhale in large quantities.
 Once they get closer, they start to hunt for the smell of human skin.

-Luckily for humans, we have evolved the ability to mimic the signals that mosquitos are looking for – the Mosquito Magnet creates CO2 using propane, and mimics human scents with octenol.
-Here’s a breakdown of exactly how the Mosquito Magnet works:
+The beauty of this machine is its ability to mimic the signals that mosquitos are looking for.
+The Mosquito Magnet creates CO2 using propane, and mimics human scents with octenol.

 How the Mosquito Magnet Works

 The Mosquito Magnet uses propane to create carbon dioxide through the process of controlled combustion.
 While there is no open flame, an electronic device combusts the propane, releasing a steady stream of carbon dioxide.
 As the carbon dioxide leaves the unit, it passes over the secondary attractant – octenol.